F98/debloat-android-noroot/README.md

 # debloat-android-phone-noroot
-Easily debloat android phones without root
+Easily debloat android phones without root!

+note: this is a tool I personally use for convenience when I factory reset or buy a new phone or something and find that it's either risky to root or impossible.
+I feel like this should still be public for simplicity's sake however.

 # Getting Started
 You need the following:

 -ADB\
 -Command-line application\
--Windows/Mac/Linux PC\
+-Linux PC.
+Untested on Win/Mac.\
 -Whatever USB cable your phone uses\
--A phone that actually turns on and operates
+-A phone that actually turns on and operates\
+-Python 3+

 How to use ADB: https://www.xda-developers.com/install-adb-windows-macos-linux/